outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

 25. Install the kernel source.
     1. If you would like to install the newest >=4.0.0 kernel, then refer to _Upgrade kernel to **unstable 4.0.0**_.
     1. If you want to install sources other than official `gentoo-sources`, like `e-sources`, please refer to `e-sources-4.1.1 kernel`.
-    1. # emerge --ask sys-kernel/gentoo-sources
+    1. # emerge -avt sys-kernel/gentoo-sources
     2. # ls -l /usr/src/linux
     3. If possible, apply kernel patches like 'cjktty.patch'.
 26. Configuring the Linux kernel - Manual configuration.